PSALM 12 TALK

 Why end this way?
 You might ask.

-Again faith in Christ and what he has done for us is what we need to hang onto when we face great forces of evil in the battle of words.
+Again, faith in Christ and what he has done for us is what we need to hang onto when we face the great forces of evil in the battle of words.

-The little letter of James to scattered Jewish Christians is one of the most practical words of advice to how God wants us to live as people of true faith in Christ and James has a lot to say about what we say and how we use our tongues.
+The little letter of James to scattered Jewish Christians of the first century is one of the most practical words of advice to how God wants us to live as people of true faith in Christ and James has a lot to say about what we say and how we use our tongues.

-I would like to point out three things James seems to be saying about the tongue or the war of words.
+I would like to point out three things James seems to be saying about the tongue or the war of words in this passage:

 1. Christian teaching is a serious and problematic activity

-Paul has some further great words of advise to Timothy about how he should act as a faithful teacher of God’s church in 2 Timothy 2 : 15
+Paul has some further great words of advice to Timothy about how he should act as a faithful teacher of God’s church in 2 Timothy 2: 15

 “Do your best to present yourself to God as one approved, a workman who does not need to be ashamed and who correctly handles the word of truth”.